Higher Power, The Force, God Part 2

 Another amazing source of kindness, caring, and love for us is our own Inner Parent.
 Just like our concept of a Higher Power, the inner voice and opinion of ourselves was inherited from our parents and other authority figures, so healing this internal entity is also of the great importance as many parents were highly critical, neglectful, or abusive in response to their upbringing or difficult life situations.
 For help in this essential endeavor we recommend the Inner Parent Sanity File.

-Once this also crucial relationship is recovered, it is as if a loving Higher Power takes our hand on one side and a Loving Inner Parent can takes our other hand to guide us onward to discover, tend, and recover from our dis-ease, disorders, and dysfunction to enjoy a fully functioning, loving, and satisfying life.
-This journey will not be fast, easy, or painless, but we are worth it!
+Once this also crucial relationship is recovered, it is as if a loving Higher Power takes our hand on one side and a Loving Inner Parent can takes our other hand to guide us on to discover, tend, and recover from our dis-ease, disorders, and dysfunction to enjoy a fully functioning, loving, and satisfying life.
+This journey will not be fast, easy, or painless, but you are worth it!
 As we build a loving relationship with our Higher Power, Inner Parent, and Inner Child, we find places we can go to rest and recover our mental, physical, and spiritual joy, vitality, and vigor.

-Nature is also saving grace for us as we so cherish time spent in nature.
+Nature is also saving grace for us as we so much cherish time spent in nature.
 Everything in the wild feels blessed, sacred, and holy.
 Wherever we look we see great beauty, love, and peace.
 Often when we share this aspect of our recovery, people tell us how much nature means to them too.
-Nature is a symphony, a work of art, and a feast all at once and for all the senses.
+Nature is a symphony, a work of art, and a feast all at once, and for all the senses.
 For more "natural" healing see the Mother/Father Nature Sanity File

 If the concepts of Inner Child and Inner Parent are foreign to you or a bit confusing, check out the Twelve Step Recovery Sanity File for clarity and inspiration.
 Alone we are on some level deeply flawed, broken corrupt, tainted, fallen, and tarnished.
 Yet on an even deeper level infinitely blessed, divine, and perfect.
-Twelve step is a great way to find and build a loving and supportive community, a new family of choice rather than chance that is willing to help us find, nurture, and welcome our True Self.
-We find this path incredibly healing and healthy so urge you to take a good look.
+Twelve Step is a great way to find and build a loving and supportive community, a new family of choice (rather than chance) that is willing to help us find, nurture, and welcome our True Self.
+We find this path incredibly healing and healthy, so urge you to take a good look.

-Another "personae" we also recognize as a part of our human nature is the courageous, powerful, and perhaps best part of us we recommend you explore in the Hero's Journey Sanity File.
+Another "personae" we also recognize as a part of our human nature is the courageous, powerful, and perhaps best part of us that we recommend you explore in the Hero's Journey Sanity File.
 This aspect of our True Self stands up for us, gives unconditionally, and bravely fights for what is right.
 This inner hero has many super powers such as love, kindness, and compassion.
-Again, these powers are not self-powered, but higher powered through an intimate and reverent relationship with our Higher Power.
+Again, these powers are not self-powered, but "higher powered" through an intimate and reverent relationship with our Higher Power.

 These relationships are pivotal keys to having a safe, welcoming, and nurturing place to move forward in our lives with joy, purpose, and passion.
 We find we can alternate back and forth between Mother Nature, Higher Power, our Inner Wonder Child, Adult, Loving Inner Parent, and Inner Hero as needed to live a full and complete life.
+We have many wonderful parts as Walt Whitman stated in his poem Song of Myself, "I am large, I contain multitudes".

 Another super tool for getting in touch with Higher Power is Journaling (Sanity File).
 We write out all our doings, issues, and struggles good and bad.
-We find it takes the weight off our shoulders, hearts, and minds and to leave it on the pages.
+We find it takes the weight off our shoulders, hearts, and minds to leave it on the pages.
 This can also be true of prayer, meditation, and all our "conversations" with God.
-All it takes is a simple spiral bound notebook from most any store.
-Some prefer fancy leather bound and engraved journals, but this can feel intimidating so might hold back the flow.
+All journaling takes is a simple spiral bound notebook from most any store.
+Some prefer fancy leather bound and engraved journals, but this can feel intimidating, so might hold back the flow.

 As we journal, we imagine speaking with a best friend.
 An incredible friend who created, sustains, and supports us year to year, day to day, and moment to moment on every level from the amazing functioning of body and mind, to the laws and seasons of nature.
 Some have written dozens of journals, and so created an excellent relationship with their maker they feel deeply.
 Just a few lines a day or week can lead to great inner peace.